decentralized-identity/bbs-signature/draft-bbs-signatures.md

 8. return SK
 ```

-**Note** This operation is the RECOMMENDED way of generating secret keys, but its use is not required for compatibility, and implementations MAY use a different KeyGen procedure.
-For security, such an alternative KeyGen procedure MUST output SK that is statistically close to uniformly random in the range 1 <= SK < r.
+**Note** This operation is the RECOMMENDED way of generating a secret key, but its use is not required for compatibility, and implementations MAY use a different KeyGen procedure.
+For security, such an alternative MUST output a secret key that is statistically close to uniformly random in the range 1 <= SK < r.

 ### SkToPk

-SkToPk algorithm takes a secret key SK and outputs a corresponding public key.
+This operation takes a secret key (SK) and outputs a corresponding public key (PK).

 ```
 PK = SkToPk(SK)

 Inputs:

-- SK, a secret integer such that 0 < SK < q.
+- SK (REQUIRED), a secret integer such that 0 < SK < q.

 Outputs: